randomseed-io/bankster/README.md

-# Bankster
+# Bankster /ˈbæŋkstə/
-## Currency and Money Processing in Clojure
+## Money Creation Made Easy!

 [![Bankster on Clojars](https://img.shields.io/clojars/v/io.randomseed/bankster.svg)](https://clojars.org/io.randomseed/bankster)

-Clojure library to operate on monetary units with cryptocurrencies and other non-standard currencies support.
+Clojure library to operate on monetary units with cryptocurrencies and custom currencies support.

-**This code is in alpha stage.** It should work but lacks tests, formatting and some common operations.
+**This code is in alpha stage.** It should work but lacks some tests, string formatting functions and some common operations.
 Please check it in a few days.

 ## Features